Projects

 Underwater Navigation Course

 This navigation course covers nearly two acres in Grass Bay.
 Divers navigate a series of 11 waypoints marked by underwater buoys.
 It is the only one of its kind in North America.
 It can be accessed via Cape Vincent East End Park.
 The design, materials and labor were provided through TDK Scuba Enterprises.
+Maintenance and cleaning will performed by TIDA members.

 Visibility/Turbidity Measuring Station

 This 40-foot structure was built to measure the visibility of the river with the readings tracked over time by Project Baseline.
 It is located at a depth of 30 feet and lies offshore in front of the Old Cornwall Brothers Store & Museum in Alexandria Bay.
 Using markers with measured distances and a secchi disk, citizen divers can approximate visibility distance and send the data for recording in the database.
 Future projects will use turbidity sensors for more accurate readings to be shared with researchers.
 This project was sponsored by TDK Scuba Enterprises.
+TIDA plans to upgrade this station during 2026.